guinetn/basecamp/assets/books/cloud/infrastructure_as_code.md

-# INFRASTRUCTURE AS CODE = coded architecture
+# IAC - INFRASTRUCTURE AS CODE

+IAC = coded architecture = IT automation
+The goal is to guarantee the same environment is created every time the code is executed.
 Enable teams to focus on provisioning rather than individual configuration management

 Managing/provisioning your IT infrastructure using configuration files instead of physical/manual hardware configuration
 IaC is also used in DevOps practices and SRE specializations.
 DevOps and SRE (Site Reliability Engineer) are also popular methodologies.